Shirlyngit/Precision-Banking-ML-Based-Product-Adoption-Predictor/README.md

 # 💼 Precision Banking: ML-Based Product Adoption Forecasting

-> *An ML-driven system to predict customer likelihood of subscribing to a bank product — built using the Portuguese Bank Marketing Dataset.*
+> *An ML-driven system to predict customer likelihood of subscribing to a telemarketing bank product — built using the Portuguese Bank Marketing Dataset.*
+(Data-driven approach to predict the success of Bank Telemarketing)
 ---

 ## 🧠 Introduction